baigel2/baigelbytes/content/stories/2amatures.md

 "Just cause I'm not strong like you doesn't mean I can't look after myself.
 I'm smarter than you are!"

+                  Tom calms himself down and takes a deep sigh.
 "Nah kid, you're not smart.
 Smart kid wouldn't a stuck around with a big lump like me."

 "We're brothers Tom.
 Brothers stick together."